-You and your customers have three options for downloading templates.
-You can download the template as a PDF, a JPEG, or a PNG.
-Geofilter templates can only be downloaded as a PNG though.
-In this article, I’ll explain each download option and give you some tips on when to use each one.
-If you’ve been in graphic design for some time, then you probably already have a good idea of when to use each though.
+You can download a template as a PDF, JPEG, or PNG.
+Geofilter templates can only be downloaded as a PNG.
+In this article I’ll explain each download option and give you some tips on when to use each one.

 The first option for downloading a template is PDF.
-This is the recommended option because it is so widely accepted by print shops.
+It's our recommendation to use this option because it is widely accepted by print shops.
 It’s also superior in a way to the others because it is vector based.
-Any svg elements and text elements used in the template will remain vectors in the PDF.
-That means they will never lose quality no matter how far you zoom in.
-Text stays perfectly crisp and clear when printed as a PDF.
-The other objects in the template like images and backgrounds are 300dpi resolution.
+Any SVG elements and text elements used in the template will remain vectors in the PDF.
+(That means they will never lose quality no matter how far you zoom in or out).
+Equally important, text stays perfectly crisp and clear when printed as a PDF.
+The other objects in the template, like images and backgrounds, are 300dpi resolution.

 JPEG

 The second option for downloading a template is JPEG.
 This is a 300dpi file that can be used in cases where PDF is either not accepted or just doesn’t make sense.
 Some printers prefer JPEG and other print shops only accept JPEG files.
 This is when you’d want to use this option.
-If the template has multiple canvases, each canvas will be saved as a separate JPEG and will be packaged in a zip file to be downloaded.
-If there is only one canvas to the template, one single JPEG will be downloaded.
+If the template has multiple canvases/ pages, each canvas/ page will be saved as a separate JPEG and will be packaged in a zip file to be downloaded.
+(For example, if your template has a front and back side, it will be downloaded as 2 separate pages and put in a zip file.)

 PNG

-The last option for downloading is PNG.
-This option is great if your customer just want’s a digital invitation and wants to share it on the web.
-The PNG is compressed so it won’t work for printing but it’s perfect for sharing on social media or via email, etc. Geofilter templates must be saved as PNG – that is the only option available.
+This option is great if your customer wants to share their template on the web or through text.
+The PNG is compressed so it won’t work for printing but it’s perfect for sharing on social media or via email.

 As you can see, we’ve added every option you and your customers will need for every situation.
 The three download types will cover all of your customers needs.